Tale of Palestinian food truck draws Hollywood star to Beirut

 Nearly half a million Palestinian refugees live in mostly overcrowded, impoverished conditions, in 12 camps in Lebanon.
 They are descendants of families who fled or were forced to flee during fighting which created the state of Israel in 1948.

+(The story has been refiled to correct name of organisation in paragraphs 10 and 11 to Alfanar, not al-Fanar)

-Writing by Tom Perry and Gareth Jones; Editing by Gareth Jones
+Writing by Gareth Jones